The Forgiven (2021 film): Production

 The film was announced in May 2018, to be written and directed by John Michael McDonagh, with Ralph Fiennes, Rebecca Hall, Mark Strong and Saïd Taghmaoui set to star.
 Filming was intended to begin in early 2019 in Morocco.
 Caleb Landry Jones was cast in January 2019.
 In December, Jessica Chastain entered negotiations to join the cast, with filming now set to begin in early 2020.
 Marie-Josée Croze later joined the cast of the film.
 In October 2020, it was reported that Matt Smith, Christopher Abbott, Ismael Kanater, Alex Jennings, and Abbey Lee had joined the cast of the film, with Focus Features distributing worldwide excluding North America.

 Principal photography began in February 2020.
 In March 2020, production on the film was halted due to the COVID-19 pandemic.
-In September 2020, the shoot resumed in Morocco after a six-month pause and has completed production.
+In September 2020, the shoot resumed in Morocco after a six-month pause and completed production.

 Release

 The Forgiven had its world premiere at the 2021 Toronto International Film Festival on 11 September 2021.
 In November 2021, it was announced that Roadside Attractions and Vertical Entertainment acquired North American theatrical and video distribution rights to the film respectively, with Focus Features and Universal Pictures distributing in the rest of the world and Film4 retaining UK television rights.
 It was released in the United States on 1 July 2022, and was released in the United Kingdom on 2 September 2022.

 The film was released for VOD platforms on July 19, 2022, followed by a Blu-ray and DVD release on September 13, 2022.